Altered-Intellect/Mythopoeian-Manuscripts/Mythopoeian Manuscripts/Worldbuilding/Magic System/Magic System.md

 involves any process that includes a [[Sign]], it does not require language, but because [[Signa]] is structured using knowledge and meaning, language becomes a very valuable tool.
 Semiosis has three components, the [[System]], the [[Signifier]], and the [[Signified]].
 Each of these components play apart in the process of semiosis and define the properties a sign has.

 ## [[System]]
 in semiotics, the system is called the subject, but for clarity in distinguishing terms I will be referring to the subject as the [[System]], it is the definition given to the sign, a physical object, an abstract concept, an emotion, a condition, anything that a word can be put to.
-The subject also includes [[Sign-System]](s), and [[Binding]](s)
+The subject can also include [[Sign-System]](s), and [[Binding]](s) although this produces [[Metasign]](s)
 Related terms : (thesis, body, concept, action, doing)
 - a system of objects independent of the [[Sign]](s) or [[Binding]](s) linking them together
-- it is what the sign refers to, it is the physical thing, the concept, the action that the sign represents, without this the sign has no power, no substance, it is simply a pattern, a way of law.
+- it is what the sign refers to, it is the physical thing, the concept, the action that the sign represents, without this the sign has no power, no substance, it is simply an abstract pattern, a way of law without its subject.
 -  the object or system that is being referred to, it could be anything as long as it can be perceived and named
 - the fractal nature of physics and its laws
 ## [[Signified]]